Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 OLI-Sistemas Sanitários, S.A.
 (Portugal: Commericial restroom fixtures and fittings), and

-• Rubinetterie 3M Srl trading as Rubinetterie Treemme (Italy: faucets and bathroom accessories such as towel racks and similar products).
+• Rubinetterie 3M Srl, trading as Rubinetterie Treemme (Italy: faucets and bathroom accessories such as towel racks and similar products).

 The Manufacturers